-This bill, as amended by the Senate State, Veterans, and Military Affairs committee, requires a community centered board (CCB) that receives more than 75 percent of its annual funding from federal, state, or local governments, or any combination thereof, to be subject to the Colorado Open Records Act (CORA) and the Colorado Local Government Audit Act.
+This bill requires a community centered board (CCB) that receives more than 75 percent of its annual funding from the federal, state, or local governments or any combination thereof to be subject to the Colorado Open Records Act (CORA) and the Colorado Local Government Audit Act.

 The Office of the State Auditor must conduct a performance audit of any CCB that exceeds the 75 percent government threshold to determine if the CCB is effectively and efficiently fulfilling its statutory obligations.
-Audits of CCBs are to occur in the five year period following the effective date of the bill and as requested by the Office of the State Auditor thereafter.
+Audits of CCBs are to occur at least once every five years and must be paid from the operating funds of the CCB that is subject to the audit.